Combine (Half-Life)

-The Combine are frequently shown as cruel rulers over the citizens of Earth, suppressing dissent with brutality, policing using violence and/or using invasive surgery to transform humans into slaves.
-Throughout the games, the player primarily battles transformed humans as well as synthetic and mechanical enemies that are the product of Combine technology.
-In addition to their role within the Half-Life series, the Combine have been adapted for machinima productions and one Combine character type has been made into plush toys by Valve.
+The Combine are depicted as cruel rulers, suppressing dissent with brutality, using excessive violence to police humanity, and forcibly performing surgery on some to transform them into slaves.
+Throughout the games, player character Gordon Freeman primarily battles transformed humans as well as synthetic and mechanical enemies that are the product of Combine technology.
+In addition to their role within the Half-Life series, the Combine have been adapted for machinima productions and other works.

 Design

-Certain elements of the Combine's appearance, such as that of the Advisor, are inspired by the works of Frank Herbert.
-The towering Striders seen throughout Half-Life 2 and its subsequent episodes are based directly on the Martian tripods of the H.G.
-Wells novel The War of the Worlds, where said Martians invade Victorian England, using the tripods as their main "weapon".
+Certain elements of the Combine's appearance, such as that of the Advisors, are inspired by the works of Frank Herbert.
+The towering Striders seen throughout Half-Life 2 and its subsequent episodes are based directly on the Martian tripods of the H. G. Wells novel The War of the Worlds, where Martians invade Victorian England, using the tripods as their main "weapon".
 The name "Combine" itself is a tribute to Ken Kesey's novel One Flew Over the Cuckoo's Nest, which features a collection of authorities which mechanistically manipulate and process individuals.

 During Half-Life 2's development, various concepts for Combine non-player characters were cut.
 Female Combine Assassins, similar to black ops Assassins featured in the first game, were planned but later abandoned, although they appear in the Half-Life 2: Survivor arcade game.
-Another non-player character, the Cremator, was conceptualized as a Combine laborer who cleaned the streets of bodies after a battle with an acid gun and although removed from the game, its head was featured on a desk in Eli Vance's laboratory in Black Mesa East.
-Other cuts included a variety of alien Combine soldiers that would have complemented the trans-human soldiers in the game and a number of synthetic combat machines.
-Many of Half-Life 2's Combine characters went through multiple redesigns; the Combine Overwatch soldier was subjected to at least twelve redesigns before the final appearance was settled on.
+Another non-player character, the Cremator, was conceptualized as a Combine laborer who cleaned the streets of bodies after a battle with a flamethrower.
+Although removed from the game, its head was featured on a desk in Eli Vance's laboratory in Black Mesa East.
+Other cuts included a variety of alien Combine soldiers that would have complemented the transhuman soldiers in the game and a number of synthetic combat machines.
+Many of Half-Life 2's Combine characters went through repeated redesigns; the Combine Overwatch soldier was subjected to at least twelve before the final appearance was decided.